some-natalie/some-natalie/_posts/2022-10-28-omit-PRs-clean-BFG.md

 ## How to (mostly) clean it anyways

-1. We'll need to _remove_ the files from the current first.
+1. We'll need to _remove_ the files first.

     ```shell
     # Move into that repo's directory